dominiclizarraga/dominiclizarraga.github.io/about.md

 Then we moved to work on [H4H](haymakersforhope.org) a non-profit org that needed a solution for its marketing team so they can create content easiley, here  we implemented [Strapi](https://strapi.io/) API as a headless CMS and Tailwind design (fully-responsive). 🥊

-I'm currently working on a [Ruby for good](https://rubyforgood.org/) projec called CASA where I help them to solve stakeholders tickets, I've been doing this as a way of giving back to the community and keep learning since this project uses Rspec, bootstrap, JavaScript and bits of jQuery ✨.
+I'm currently working on a [Ruby for good](https://rubyforgood.org/) project called CASA where I help them to solve stakeholders tickets, I've been doing this as a way of giving back to the community and keep learning since this project uses Rspec, bootstrap, JavaScript and bits of jQuery ✨.

 I consider myself as very resilient and resourceful also I have learnt how to manage my emotional state and communicate efficiently and on time. 🔑